Anayo-Anyafulu/Spawn/README.md

     - **Executables**: Uses ELF header verification and common script detection (`start.sh`, `run.sh`) to find the real game binary.
     - **Icons**: Automatically finds and links game icons (`.png`, `.svg`, `.ico`).
 - **✨ Smart Update Checker**: Automatically checks GitHub for new versions (offline-friendly) and notifies you when an update is available.
+- **🛡️ Dry Run**: Use `--dry-run` to see what Spawn will do without making any changes.
+- **🎨 Visual Polish**: Color-coded output and progress spinners for a premium terminal experience.

 ## Roadmap (v2)